Turbana: History

 Turbana, a grower-owned banana and plantain company, is the fourth largest importer of bananas in North America, and was the first importer of fair trade-certified bananas in the continent.
 Turbana's parent company, Uniban, is the largest producer of fairtrade bananas in the world.
-Turbana offers an assortment of fresh tropical products including bananas, plantains, pineapples and 18 different ethnic tropicals.
-It also offers a full line of plantain chips available in six different flavors.
+Turbana sells fresh tropical products including bananas, plantains, pineapples and 18 different ethnic tropicals.
+It also offers a line of plantain chips in six different flavors.